perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 * Subsampling
 * Layers you want to export: backscatter (mean, max).
 We do not advise to consider *bacscatter_comp* layers for this fluid detection case.

-:heavy_check_mark: This G3D contains the following informations that you can access:
+:heavy_check_mark: This G3D contains the following information that you can access:

 ```